-The EGEDA Training Program on Energy Statistics for 2020 was cancelled due to the COVID-19 pandemic.
-The short-term course and the middle-term course in 2021 were also cancelled and were replaced by a one-week short course.
-The planned special training course on energy statistics for Viet Nam is postponed.
-This course was proposed by APERC to Viet Nam so that the three government agencies in the economy that are involved in preparing energy statistics can harmonise their efforts in the collection, processing, analysis and dissemination of energy statistics.
-These agencies are the Electricity and Renewable Energy Authority (EREA) and the Institute of Energy (IE) of the Ministry of Industry and Trade (MOIT), and the General Statistics Office (GSO).
+APERC held two (2) in-person training courses on energy statistics in February and March 2023.
+These were the short-term course on energy statistics that was held on 6-16 February 2023, and the special training course on energy statistics for Viet Nam that was held on 27 February to 3 March 2023.
+Seven persons from different government agencies in Viet Nam participated in the special training course.
+This course aimed to harmonise the efforts of these agencies in the collection, processing, analysis, and dissemination of energy statistics.
+These agencies are the Electricity and Renewable Energy Authority (EREA); Oil, Coal and Gas Department; Viet Nam's EGEDA Office; the Institute of Energy (IE) of the Ministry of Industry and Trade (MOIT), and the General Statistics Office (GSO).